merwanroudane/hypothesis/README.md

 # hypothesis
-application demonstrates key concepts in hypothesis testing for regression analysis through interactive visualizations and simulations.
+ this application demonstrates key concepts in hypothesis testing for regression analysis through interactive visualizations and simulations.
 The app covers topics such as t-tests, F-tests, p-value interpretation, and multiple hypothesis testing in regression.

 Features
 Interactive t-test Visualizations: